 Employment Outlook and Salary Information

-In May 2015, photographers in general earned a median annual salary of $31,710, with those employed in the aerospace products and parts manufacturing earning the highest wages, according to the U.S. Bureau of Labor Statistics (BLS).
-Employment opportunities for photographers are expected to grow slower than the average, with a 3% increase from 2014-2024, according the BLS.
+In May 2018, photographers in general earned a median annual salary of $34,000, with those employed in the aerospace products and parts manufacturing earning the highest wages, according to the U.S. Bureau of Labor Statistics (BLS).
+Employment opportunities for photographers are expected to decline by 6% from 2018-2028, according the BLS.
 The competition is expected to be keen, and photographers with editing and digital video skills are likely to have the best employment prospects.

 Continuing Education Information